juliax28/CART253/topics/Cart253_ModJam/CandyCat/pseudocode.md

 WHAT I NEED:
 Opening state with the witch leaving image
 Change the frog to a cat
 Change flies to candy
-Have three diff types of candy
+Have two - three diff types of candy
 Make cat interact with candy
 Have a timer that counts down, eventually leading to witch being back (play sound + countdown) Which in turn triggers the win or lose screens depending on the states of candy eaten + cat weight